joghyrt/Blazor.JsonEditor/README.md

 ## View templates:

-You can customize view template for an item and an object.
+You can customize the view template for an item and an object.
 Item is key: value template.
-Object view template is an object template that contains a lot of items template in it.
+An object view template is an object template that contains a lot of items template in it.

 ```json
 {